Lucite Embedments: The Questions You Should Really be Asking

 And if it isn’t, what do you do instead?
 What’s the Plan B?

-Get a True Answer for Your Custom Lucite Embedment Project
+Get Real Answers for Your Custom Lucite Embedments

 Experience and expertise can go a long way.
-They can insure that you do, in fact, get a correct answer to the question “Can I embed X in Lucite?”
+They can ensure that you do, in fact, get a correct answer to the question “Can I embed X in Lucite?”

 At The Corporate Presence, we draw on more than forty years of experience in embedding objects in Lucite.